applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ### Automating Needleman-Wunsch alignment with Python <link src="B8xI7Y"/>

-Calling the steps we just described is labor-intensive, and they don't change regardless of the protein sequences that we provide.
+Calling the steps we just described is labor-intensive, and they don't change regardless of the protein sequences that we want to align.
 So, as a bioinformatics software developer, you'd want to make this functionality more easily accessible to users.
 To do that, you'd define a function that takes all of the necessary input and provides the aligned sequences and the score as output, without requiring the user to make several function calls.

 Think for a minute about how you'd define this function.
 What are the required inputs?
 What would the function provide as output?
 What would be a good name for the function?
 (Naming functions is hard: you want the name to be self-documenting, so users know what the function does, but you also want it to be concise because you and your users will be typing it often.)
 Write your answers to these questions down.
-What you're doing here is sketching an *Application Programmer Interface, or API* for a function.
-Defining APIs is a bit of an art and a bit of a science.
-It's hard, and it's something that you get better at with practice.
-Spending time thinking about APIs is important, as it's how your users will interact with your code.
+What you're doing here is sketching an *Application Programmer Interface*, or *API* for a function.
+Defining APIs is a bit of an art and a bit of a science, and there are great APIs and horrible APIs.
+API definition is hard, and it's something that you get better at with practice.
+Spending time thinking about APIs is important for developers, as it's how your users will interact with your code.
 There is a lot of good code out there that no one uses because it has a bad API.

 Here's the scikit-bio implementation of Needleman-Wunsch alignment.
 How is its API different from the interface you sketched out above?